redips/Stack/docs/grid/your_first_grid.md

 which represents a supplier of goods in your shop and has several fields, including _name_, _description_ and _enabled_.

-In order to make it a Sylius resource, you need add the `AsResource` attribute and implement the `ResourceInterface`.
+In order to make it a Sylius resource, you need to add the `AsResource` attribute and implement `ResourceInterface`.

 ```php
 // src/Entity/Supplier.php